residence nil rate band

 • Producing a set of accounts for the beneficiaries.

-• Pay interest on legacies after one year.
+• Pay interest on any legacies unpaid after one year.

 • Dealing with estate in a timely manner.